Rayin-saber/yinrui.github.io/_pages/publications.md

 - <strong>Yin R</strong>, Chee Keong Kwoh, and Jie Zheng.
 Whole Genome Sequencing Analysis: Computational Pipelines and Workflows in Bioinformatics, Encyclopedia of Bioinformatics and Computational Biology, 176-183, 2019.

 <font size="5"><b>Patents</b></font>
+- The device of matrix sedimentation, China, 2014
+- The device and method of Linear sweep polarographic wave model, China 2013